Communications and Computing & Engineering Building

 Offered: Every year, All

 FTM 493.
-Senior Project Colloquy: Preproduction.3 Credits.
+Senior Project Colloquy: Development and Pre-Production.3 Credits.

 Offered: Every year, Fall